Werl Triptych: Right panel: Saint Barbara

-The room is obviously from a contemporary middle-class rather than biblical setting, and contains many of the same details found in the center panel of the c 1425–28 Mérode Altarpiece, also attributed to Robert Campin.
+The room is obviously from a contemporary middle-class rather than biblical setting, and contains many of the same details found in the centre panel of the c 1425–28 Mérode Altarpiece, also attributed to Robert Campin.
 These include the latticed and shuttered window, the reading Virgin seated on a long bench, and the tilted iris (instead of lily) in a vase on a table to her side.
 Writers Peter and Linda Murray note that the treatment in the later work is better arranged and far more assured in its use of perspective.

-The perspective from which the room is viewed is unusually steep and positions the viewer as if he is on a higher floor to the Virgin and looking down at her.
+The perspective from which the room is viewed is unusually steep and positions the viewer as if he is on a higher floor than the Virgin and looking down at her.
 It has been identified as influenced by van Eyck's Washington Annunciation painted just a few years earlier.
 The painting contains a number of vanishing points stretching from the lower right hand to the open window serve to emphasise the panel's depth.
-The steep angle of the panel from the viewer's point of view is achieved through the tilt of the bench, side board, line of the fireplace, and shutters of the window.
+The steep angle of the panel from the viewer's point of view is achieved through the tilt of the bench, sideboard, line of the fireplace, and shutters of the window.
 According to Walther Ingo, the dramatic angle of these elements serves to demote the figure of St Barbara to secondary importance to an examination of the anatomy of the space itself.